 - Advanced workouts

-Stationary spin bikes use large flywheels for their resistance and are controlled through knobs found on the bike.
-One difference between spin bikes to other smart trainers is that they are generally not compatible with programs such as Zwift, as they don’t generally come with consoles or Bluetooth technology.
+Those stationary bikes use large flywheels for their resistance and are controlled through knobs found on the bike.
+One difference between this type of exercise bikes to other smart trainers is that they are generally not compatible with programs such as Zwift, as they don’t generally come with consoles or Bluetooth technology.

 They are ideal for those looking for high-intensity cycling workouts, and there are plenty of options to cater to multiple budgets.